missionpinball/mpf-docs/docs/code/api_reference/devices/sequences.md

 Mark this logic block as complete.

-Posts the ‘events_when_complete’ events and optionally restarts this logic block or disables it, depending on this block’s configuration settings.
+Posts the 'events_when_complete' events and optionally restarts this logic block or disables it, depending on this block's configuration settings.

 `completed`